 • Weekly services on a Sunday at 10:30am.
 Check the preaching plan for more details.

-• Lunch Club – Second Tuesday of the Month at 1:00pm.
+• Lunch Club on the Second Tuesday of the Month at 1:00pm.

 We participate in ecumenical prayer meetings with other churches in the area.
 Prayer requests are posted up in the long room of the church on a weekly basis.

-We have good relations with other churches in the Macclesfield area, and on occasions share services with Sutton St James Anglican Church and St Edwards Roman Catholic Church.
+We have good relations with other churches in the Macclesfield area, and have on occasions shared services with Sutton St James Anglican Church and St Edwards Roman Catholic Church.
 Our church is also a member of the Hope in North East Cheshire group.

 We have published a book called “ A history of Methodism in Langley ” by Thelma Whiston.
 This is a fascinating history of the church and the village spanning three centuries.
 Another is “ Langley Now and Then ” by the same author.
 Further details are available by contacting the church.